jennapederson/building-a-static-website-with-aws-amplify/content/04_deploy_to_amplify/03_deploy_site.md

 ### Upload Website Files

 Set the "App name", something memorable like the name of your website.
 You can leave "Environment name" empty or set it to a value like "prod" or "test".
 Choose "Drag and Drop" for the Method.
-Then, drag your `website.zip` file you created earlier to the drop section of the Amplify Console.
+Then, drag the zip file you created earlier to the drop section of the Amplify Console.

 ![](/images/manual-deploy.png)